TechZeph/media-bias-monitor/README.md

   <li>Packaging it into commercial offerings</li>
 </ul>

 <p>A commercial licence is required for any commercial use.
-See the LICENSE file for details.</p>
+See the <a href="https://github.com/TechZeph/media-bias-monitor/blob/main/LICENSE.md">LICENSE file</a> for details.</p>

 <hr>